Language power

-Language power (LP) is a measure of one's ability to communicate effectively in a given language, specifically one that is not native to the speaker.
+Language power (LP) is a measure of the ability to communicate effectively in a given language, specifically one that is not native to the speaker.

 Current instructional programs throughout the world continue to attempt to teach enrollees how to communicate in a second language – yet they struggle.
 They struggle because existing methodologies do not typically result in the learner being able to communicate effectively in the new language.
 The root cause of this global problem is that learners do not reach a sufficient level of "native-ness" in their speech which hurts the learner's career achievements - despite numerous attempts at language instruction policy and practice reform.
 Language Power consists of two key components: 1) an ability to speak and be understood, and 2) an ability to listen and understand.
 Individuals with strong language power possess the ability to communicate effectively in a social environment.
 When non-native speakers engage in oral communication, native speakers of that language recognize sufficiently well-formed speech, in that it is satisfactorily ‘native’ or sufficiently close to what they know as ‘their language’ in order to be completely understood.
 When non-native speakers listen to a secondary language, they need to be capable of interpreting and processing words that are spoken at real world rates of speech in the manner spoken by native speakers of that language.